Write out the 5.5 times table as far as possible.

 Work out the answers to the given division calculations then add the answers together.

-Use your calculator to find which whole number divided by another whole number gives the answer 1.36363636
+Use your calculator to find which whole number divided by another whole number gives a recurring decimal.

 It is called Refreshing Revision because every time you refresh the page you get different revision questions.